-- The conclusive results of a site-level quantification, including: - The detection threshold of the technology, considering geographical (such as, high latitudes) and environmental conditions at deployment, for instance, high windspeeds may have been measured at the time of the site-level quantification - If emissions are detected, the emission rate of the site-level quantifications (e.g., 23 kg/h) - The uncertainty of the site-level quantification, covering the uncertainty of the sensors and of the method, including consideration of environmental conditions that can have an impact (refer to Section 4.1) - A source-level inventory (refer to Section 2.3 to create one) with uncertainty assessment, if relevant
+- The conclusive results of a site level quantification, including: - The detection threshold of the technology, considering geographical conditions (such as high latitudes) and environmental conditions at deployment (for instance, high windspeeds measured at the time of the site level quantification) which may increase the detection threshold. - The rate of the site level quantification (if emissions are detected), e.g., 23 kg/h. - The uncertainty of the site level quantification, covering the uncertainty of the sensors and of the method, including consideration of environmental conditions which can have an impact (refer to Section 4.1). - A source level inventory (refer to Section 2.3) with uncertainty assessment if relevant.